 The Delphi Method

-The issue that meetings have, though, is the opinion of the group can be swayed by the influence of the leader or other members.
-If your experts are afraid to gainsay the owner, or the excitement is so infectious that members forget to be critical, your forecasting could be in trouble.
-The Delphi Method seeks to eliminate this factor.
+There are some times in meeting situations where the opinion of the group can be swayed by the influence of the leader or other strong members.
+If participants in your panel of experts are afraid to contradict the owner, or the excitement of leadership is so infectious that panel members forget to be critical, your forecasting could be in trouble.

-The Delphi Method works like this: a panel of experts complete a questionnaire anonymously.
-The responses are aggregated and then shared with the group.
+The responses are then aggregated by an outside Delphi coordinator and shared with the group, with answers still kept anonymous.
 The same group then completes the questionnaire again and has a chance to change their answers based on the responses provided.
 This is usually completed 2-3 times until there seems to be a consensus.

-Group members can give their insights without fear of reprisal, and still find out what other people think as well.
+Only the coordinator knows all the members of the team who are participating and the coordinator is the only one who will have access to all the responses.
+Because of this, group members can give their insights without fear of reprisal, and still find out what other people think as well.

 Sales Field Opinions

-Also called grassroots forecasting, getting a composite of the opinions of your sales team can provide valuable insights.
-Your sales reps are usually the ones who are closest to your customers.
-They are on the ground, communicating with potential customers and getting their feedback.
+Also called grassroots forecasting, the sales field opinions method can provide valuable insights by getting a composite of the opinions and predictions of your sales team.
+Your sales reps are, in most cases, the ones who are closest to your customers.
+They are on the ground, prospecting and communicating with potential customers as well as checking in with recurring customers and getting their feedback.

 Customer Surveys (Market Research)

-Sales Forecasting Qualitative Methods for Better Insights
+Utilize Qualitative Sales Forecasting Methods for Better Insights